-Brian Miller, a former GSA inspector general, and shareholder in the D.C. office of the law firm Rogers Joseph O’Donnell, has been retained to offer an expert statement on Murphy’s behalf in the IG’s review of this issue.
+Brian Miller, a former GSA inspector general and a shareholder in the D.C. office of the law firm Rogers Joseph O’Donnell, has been retained to offer an expert statement on Murphy’s behalf in the IG’s review of this issue.

-In an interview with Federal News Radio, Miller said that OIG report’s focus on Murphy’s congressional testimony goes beyond the normal scope of an IG’s authority.
+In an interview with Federal News Radio, Miller said that the report’s focus on Murphy’s congressional testimony goes beyond the normal scope of an IG’s authority.

 “When it’s talking about the cost of the FBI building, that’s all pretty traditional of an IG function.
 When the report adds in a section on the testimony of the administrator, that’s where I think it may be going beyond the facts,” Miller said.

 In regard to her omission about White House meetings, Miller said Murphy answered lawmakers’ questions fully and truthfully, and didn’t need to volunteer that information.

 “As I understand the facts, the FBI made the decision to keep the headquarters where it is.
 That’s what was at the heart of the question, and that’s what the administrator testified to.
 She doesn’t have an obligation to answer follow-up questions that were not asked,” he said.

 The IG also found that GSA’s latest plan to demolish and rebuild on the site of the J. Edgar Hoover building would cost more than the cash-and-land deal the agency had pursued for more than a decade.

 Under that deal, GSA would have awarded the J. Edgar Hoover site to a developer as part of the payment for constructing a new suburban FBI headquarters.
 GSA had also planned to relocate the FBI suburban headquarters to Springfield, Virginia; Landover, Maryland; or Greenbelt, Maryland.